 Spin

 “Jesus Christ,” Harvey growled, throwing a harsh glare at the clock as if warning time itself to stop disfavoring him.
-Deep sleep hadn’t been achieved for years; cursing the clock had become a staple of his daily routine.
+Deep sleep had eluded him for years; cursing the clock had become a staple of his daily routine.

 The day ahead would be the same as those that came before and all that would follow.
 Harvey’s actions, interactions, and even thoughts would occur at their well-established times, over and over, day after day.
 Monotony failed to frustrate him; quite the opposite.
-He was a man who wanted nothing more or less than what he was used to, and at 86, the less mental energy given to change, the better.
+He was a man who desired nothing more or less than what he was accustomed to, and at 86, the less mental energy devoted to change, the better.
 Harvey’s life had been lived, and he was eager for it to end.

-Slowly sitting upright, he allowed a few moments for the blood flow to adjust.
+Slowly sitting upright, he waited a few moments to allow the blood flow to adjust.
 Each year, it seemed, his body took a little longer to start, requiring more energy to stand, sit, navigate stairs, and even perceive what was happening around him.
-However, despite the challenges of old age, he remained fully functional and, most importantly, self-sufficient.
+This weighed heavily on his mind, for despite the challenges of old age, he had remained fully functional and, most importantly, self-sufficient.
+How much longer would that last?

-Harvey shuffled into the kitchen, where he sat and stared at the air until the clock caught up to his usual schedule.
-He showered, replaced his hearing aid, combed what little hair remained, and dressed in gray slacks, a light blue shirt, and a black sweater as the pre-war building awoke with the usual sounds of neighbors and clanking radiator pipes.
-Finally, Harvey took his hat and coat and rode a groaning old elevator to the street, still angry that another day had begun without his permission.
+Harvey shuffled into the kitchen, where he sat staring at the air until the clock caught up with his usual schedule.
+As he showered, replaced his hearing aid, combed the little hair that remained, and dressed, the pre-war building came alive with the sounds of neighbors and clanking radiator pipes.
+Finally, Harvey took his hat and coat and rode a groaning old elevator to the street, still irritated that another day had begun without his permission.

 Outside, the city offered the wail of distant sirens, garbage collectors filling their compactors without concern for spillage, and street cleaners weaving around parked cars that should have been elsewhere.
 From above, as ever, came the constant chatter of Coney Island seagulls.
-Noise was the price of admission to city life, but for native residents like Harvey, each sound felt as reassuring as any familiar sight—a normality to remain aware of and yet deaf to at all times.
+Noise was the price of admission to city life, but for native residents like Harvey, each sound was a normality to remain aware of and yet deaf to at all times.

-Paying no attention to the sharp bite of the morning air, he traveled the sidewalk at a slow pace until his joints relaxed and he reached a steady and comfortable stroll.
+Paying no attention to the sharp bite of the morning air, he traveled down the sidewalk slowly until his joints relaxed and he found a steady and comfortable stroll.
 At the corner of West 16th and Neptune, a young woman engrossed in her phone collided with his shoulder and passed by without a word.
-Stunned, he steadied himself and watched as she crossed the street, her head remaining down.
+Stunned, he steadied himself and watched as she crossed the street, her head still down.
 How, he wondered, were the streets not dotted with human roadkill?

-The Turtle Diner had gone through a dozen different owners and years of inconsistent business, but refused to let go of the neighborhood.
-This was good news for the flock of sleepless senior men who used its earliest shift to enjoy newspapers, eggs, and old-man banter.
+The Turtle Diner had gone through a dozen different owners and years of inconsistent business but refused to let go of the neighborhood.
+This was good news for the herd of sleepless senior men who used its early shift to enjoy newspapers, eggs, and old-man banter.
 Harvey took his regular seat at the counter and found a handkerchief in his pocket to manage the sniffles triggered by the street-to-diner temperature change.

 “What do you say, Tony?”

 He turned his head to see an empty counter stool.
-It had been vacant for weeks, but whether habit, age, or avoiding acceptance, he still took it for granted that Tony would be there, waiting for a coffee refill.
-It was a punch in the gut, a harsh reminder that his longest and dearest friend would never sit at his side again.
+It had been vacant for weeks, but whether due to habit, age, or an aversion to acceptance, he still took it for granted that Tony would be there, waiting for a coffee refill.
+It was a punch in the gut, a harsh reminder that his longest and dearest friend would never sit by his side again.

 Tony had been as constant in Harvey’s life as the diner.
-Their experiences together could fill volumes, but the friends rarely took time to recall them.
+Their experiences together could fill volumes, but the friends rarely took the time to recall them.
 School days, stealing fruit from street vendors, standing as best men for each other, and even joining the army together—the memories weren’t always readily available, and refreshing them required too much time and effort.
-If a remember-when ever came up, it was one of their many days in the stands at Ebbets Field, which their minds had recorded in vivid detail and could recall with ease.
-The two best friends had spent more than seventy-five years at each other’s side, and when Tony died, so too did a large part of Harvey.
+When a remember-when moment arose, it was typically one of their many days in the stands at Ebbets Field, which their minds had recorded in vivid detail and could easily recollect.
+The two best friends had spent more than seventy-five years by each other’s side, and when Tony died, so too did a large part of Harvey.

 “Well, finally, somebody sent me a gentleman,” a gum-chewing waitress declared in her best Mae West.
 She never missed a morning at the counter, where she enjoyed making the senior men smile.